-The rectus abdominus has upper and lower regions.
-Include both upper and lower ab movement to emphasize those areas, and do twisting movements to work the obliques for complete development.
+The rectus abdominus has upper and lower regions, but you can't isolate one area over the other.
+Still, include both upper and lower ab movement to more strongly emphasize those areas, and do twisting movements to work the obliques for complete development.

-UPPER AB REGION CABLE AB CRUNCH DECLINE BENCH CRUNCH LOWER AB REGION REVERSE CRUNCH HANGING KNEE RAISE HIP THRUST OBLIQUES CABLE SIDE BEND OBLIQUE CRUNCH
+UPPER AB REGION

+CABLE AB CRUNCH

+DECLINE BENCH CRUNCH

+LOWER AB REGION

+REVERSE CRUNCH

+HANGING KNEE RAISE

+HIP THRUST

+OBLIQUES

+CABLE SIDE BEND

+OBLIQUE CRUNCH